-Gary has a unique breadth of experience of experience with over thirty years in policing, predominantly within uniformed operational and specialist roles.
-Supported by experience as Police Decision Maker within Corporate Criminal Justice Department advising on disposal of in custody and noncustody investigations.
+Police Decision

+Maker within

+Corporate

+Criminal Justice

+Department

+advising on

+disposal of in

+custody and

+non-custody

+investigations.

+Gary has

-Gary has worked within
+worked within

 Merseyside,

 regionally,

 nationally and

-internationally in
+internationally

-the provision and
+in the provision

+and

 development of

 advice, policy,

 manuals of

 guidance and

 strategy.

 Gary is dedicated to the development of others in order to further professionalise individuals and policing as a whole.
 This being reflected in his experience within the Police Service within Training and Development within the roles of instructor, trainer, training development officer, assessor and quality assurer.
 Developing personal, public, organisational and legislative training programmes for officers and staff; across all ranks inclusive of command level training.

-Gary is also an experienced of the Chartered Institute of Occupational Safety and Health.
-Gary is a specialist in personal, public and organisational safety in relation to the maintenance of public order at operational, tactical and strategic command levels.
+Gary is also an experienced Health & Safety professional, being a member of the Chartered Institute of Occupational Safety and Health.

-Health & Safety professional, being a member